romabiker/11_duplicates/README.md

 # Anti-Duplicator

-This script finds file duplicates in a given directory and prints result to console
+This script finds file duplicates in a given directory and prints the result to the console

 ## Code Example

 ```
-$ python3 duplicates.py <dirpath>
+$ python3 duplicates.py /media/path

-/media/path/to/file/basename : 17095669
-/media/path2/to/file/basename : 17095669
+Found next file duplicates in /media/path:

+file_name_1 ---> /media/path/1/to/file
+file_name_1 ---> /media/path/2/to/file
+file_name_2 ---> /media/path/3/to/file
+file_name_2 ---> /media/path/4/to/file

 ```

 # Project Goals